prog4biol/pfb2019/README.md

 aaa
 agg
 ```
 > This is nice if you have a large large large list that you don't want to keep in memory.
-An interator allows you to go through each element but not keep the entire list in memory.
+An iterator allows you to go through each element but not keep the entire list in memory.
 Without iterators the entire list is in memory.

 #### List Comprehension